When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 He was kind of humble with regard to being the president.

-And he goes, some days, especially DC, gets very hot in the summer, he says to Reagan, Mr. President, you might want to take off your coat.
+And he goes, some days, especially DC gets very hot in the summer, he says to Reagan, goes, Oh no, he goes, I can't take off my coat in this office.

-I have to keep my coat on.
+So Reagan's view is I'm the president, I represent the presidency, I have to keep my coat on.

-George Schultz, whom I knew through the Hoover Institution in my later years after AEI, George Schultz would always stress that Reagan was a man with very little ego, not no ego.
+The George Schultz, whom I knew through the Hoover Institution in my later years after AEI, George Schultz would always stress that Reagan was a man with very little ego, not no ego.

-He was self-confident unto himself, but very little of a craving for public praise.
+He was self confident unto himself, but very little of a craving for public praise.

-And Reagan often liked to do something that Trump never does, which is He had the self-deprecating style.
+And Reagan often liked to do something that Trump never does, which is he had the self deprecating style.

-The self-deprecating style is a way of undercutting yourself as a way of elevating the circumstances around you.
+The self deprecating style is a way of undercutting yourself as a way of elevating the circumstances around you.

 Here's a classic example of this.